cchoy96/uchicagowintercare.github.io/README.md

 ** Do not EVER push broken code to the master branch. **

-## Publishing the Site
+## Publishing the Live Site
+The actual website reads from the files in the **gh-pages** branch to build itself.
+So, to change the actual live website, we must build the site using Hugo and have the build files be pushed into this branch.
+I've written a script that automates almost the entire process for this.

-Run the publish.sh script from your local repo copy.
+Run the **publish.sh** script from your local repo copy.
 Make sure you've committed and push'd to the **master** branch.
 ```
 $ ./publish.sh
 ```